mustache/mustache/README.md

 ### [Rack::Bug][4]

-Mustache also ships with a `Rack::Bug` panel.
-In your `config.ru` add the following code:
+Mustache also provides a `Rack::Bug` panel.
+First you have to install the `rack-bug-mustache_panel` gem, then in your `config.ru` add  the following code:

     require 'rack/bug/panels/mustache_panel'
     use Rack::Bug::MustachePanel